tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 ## Verify Installation

 Once the `web3.py` and `bit` modules are downloaded and installed, verify that both installations completed successfully.
+Windows users **MUST** use `git-bash` in this section.

 * Use the `pip list` function with a `grep` argument to identify if the `web3` library installed successfully.